 - Make them ahead of time when having guests over

-- No messing around with gelatin, these set without it
+- No messing around with gelatin

 - They're light, creamy, tangy, and are naturally sweetened